A colored sl(N)-homology for links in S^3

 \begin{theorem}\cite[Theorem 2]{KR1} Let $D_0$ and $D_1$ be two knotted MOY graphs.
 Assume that there is a Reidemeister move changing $D_0$ into $D_1$ that involves only edges colored by $1$.
 Then $C(D_0) \simeq C(D_1)$, that is, they are isomorphic as objects of $\hch(\hmf)$. \end{theorem}

-\begin{remark} The original statement of \cite[Theorem 2]{KR1} covers only link diagrams colored entirely by $1$. (c.f.
-Corollary \ref{explicit-differential-1-n-crossings--res}.)
-But its proof in \cite[Section 8]{KR1} is local in the sense that it is based on simplification of the chain complex associated to the part of the link diagram involved in the Reidemeister move.
-So the slightly more general statement of Theorem \ref{invariance-reidemeister-all-color=1} also follows from this proof. \end{remark}
+\begin{remark} The original statement of \cite[Theorem 2]{KR1} covers only link diagrams colored entirely by $1$.
+But its proof in \cite[Section 8]{KR1} is local in the sense that it is based on homotopy equivalences of the chain complex associated to the part of the link diagram involved in the Reidemeister move.
+So the slightly more general statement of Theorem \ref{invariance-reidemeister-all-color=1} also follows from the proof in \cite{KR1}. \end{remark}